Compute Services Quiz

 When should you use Spot Instances?

-Spot Instances are ideal for:
+Use Spot for:

-- Kubernetes worker nodes (with termination handling and node draining)
+- Kubernetes worker nodes with termination handling and node draining

-Avoid Spot Instances for:
+Avoid Spot for:

-- Applications that can’t handle sudden termination
+- Stateful workloads, databases, or apps that can’t handle sudden termination

 Key mechanics:

-- Diversify across instance types and AZs
+- Mix On-Demand base + Spot; diversify instance types and AZs

 - Use capacity-optimized allocation strategy